 - You must watch the program until it is completely finished.
 If you close the program before it has completely finished you will not be able to retrieve your Certificate of Completion.
 This is true even if the program exceeds the advertised running time or credit amount.
 In the bottom left-hand corner of your viewer, you will see a credit submission area.
 This area will tell you how many and what kind of MCLE credits the program qualifies for, whether and when you have gone through your checkpoint(s), and at the end of the program, you will be provided with a prompt that will signal you are able to submit for your credits and Certificate of Completion.
 You must wait for that prompt to appear and in some cases, that may take up to 10 minutes after the actual seminar or program has ended.
 If it does not appear after that timeframe refresh your browser and your credit submission should appear.

 - If you have completed the steps above, a prompt will appear in the credit submission area in the bottom left-hand side of your viewer.
 Select that prompt.
-You will then be able to access the Certificate of Completion by clicking on the certificate icon under “submitted credit.”
+You will then be able to access the Certificate of Completion (as long as you entered in the Credit Reporting Orgnization of SC Commission on CLE) by clicking on the certificate icon under “submitted credit.”
 You may also navigate back to your account profile page, click on the link under manage credit, scroll to “submitted credit” and press the green button next to the title of your program.
 Your Certificate should appear as a pdf and you may download or print it for your records.

 We will also submit a report of your complete attendance to the Commission on CLE and Specialization, but we cannot submit your attendance until you have completed the steps above.
 By Commission rule, we have 30 days to report your attendance, but as a practical matter, we submit daily reports in February.

 Is clicking on the program checkpoints sufficient to ensure that I receive credit for viewing my program?